rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="2g"></a>
-## Verify Guarantee of delivery-2g RabbitMQ fails to accept a sent message
+## Verify Guarantee of delivery-2g RabbitMQ fails to deliver a message to a queue

-Our send operation has completed successfully, but has it really succeeded? i.e. has the message made it to a queue? what if the broker dies right before it gets the message?
+As far as the producer is concerned, the send operation has completed successfully, but has it really succeeded? i.e. has RabbitMQ delivered the message all intended queues? what if the broker dies right before it gets the message? what if RabbitMQ cannot deliver the message to the queue?

 In this scenario we are going to test an scenario where RabbitMQ fails to deliver a message to a queue.
 There could be 2 main reasons: